Code-Institute-Submissions/Jakejamesreid-Media-Reviewer/readme.md

 ## Credits

 ### Data
-The data for this project was gotten from the data.gov.ie website:
+The data for this project was gotten from the following websites:

 ### Media